Q: How tall was Jeremy Brett,

 Another way to remember Jeremy is to make a generous donation to the British Heart Fund.

-Donations may also be made online to Manic Depression Fellowship - The Bipolar Organisation (which JB supported) or mailed to:
+Donations may also be made online to Bipolar UK (formerly the Manic Depression Fellowship, which JB supported) or mailed to:

 If fans wish to remember Jeremy while in London, I suggest viewing his plaque at Wyndham's Theatre or visiting places which were significant in his life, such as the National Theatre and Clapham Common.